brockmwilson/brockmwilson.github.io/_pages/about.md

 ![](images/cambodia.JPG)

 I am a fourth year Ph.D. student at the University of Oregon.
-My research interests are in Labor, Health and Behavioral Economics.
+My research interests are in labor, health and behavioral economics.
 More recent research has been on pensions and labor outcomes; selection into motorcycling; and wildfire.

 Outside of academia, you can find me cooking, camping, traveling, or writing fiction.